 On television and in the movies, lawyers use witnesses to prove all sorts of things.
 They testify that they saw a criminal defendant at the scene of the crime.
 They may testify that a certain parent is better equipped to have custody of their children.
 They also may be involved in a civil case such as yours.
-Your car accident lawyer in Atlanta may rely on witness statements to prove the other driver was at fault.
+Your car accident lawyer in Carrollton may rely on witness statements to prove the other driver was at fault.
 But it’s never as dramatic as it is on television.
 In fact, since most cases never go to trial, there’s a very small chance that the witness will ever have to testify.

 Witness statements can indeed help prove your case.
 But they’re not always the strongest type of evidence.
 Your car accident lawyer is going to introduce a copy of the police report, the accident deconstructionist’s report and pictures of the scene.
 They’ll also use your statement as well as that of the defendant.
 They’ll also need to introduce your medical records in order to prove your injuries.
 All of these things are vital to your case.

 The Police Report is Crucial to Your Case